Commencement at Central Connecticut State University: Recipients of CCSU Honorary Degrees

 CCSU has awarded more than fifty honorary doctoral degrees since 1985.
 Awardees have included the CEOs or Chairmen of six major corporations, eight heads of state, and a variety of others.
 About half of these have been awarded at commencement ceremonies, and in most of these cases, the conferee has given the commencement address.

 Although significant non-degree honors have historically been awarded by the institution, honorary doctorates were not conferred until after Central Connecticut State College was renamed Central Connecticut State University in 1983.
 U.S. President Jimmy Carter became the first recipient on April 16, 1985, receiving a Doctor of Humane Letters.
-The most recent awardees are Lowell P. Weicker, Jr., former US Senator and Governor of Connecticut (D.P.S., 2009) and Leszek Balcerowicz, professor, Warsaw School of Economics and former Deputy Prime Minister of Poland (Sc.D., 2011).

 In addition to Carter, U.S. Presidents Gerald R. Ford (L.H.D., 1988), George H. W. Bush (LL.D., 1999), and George W. Bush (LL.D., 2001) received honorary CCSU degrees.
-József Antall, Jr., Prime Minister of the Republic of Hungary (LL.D., 1991); Brian Mulroney, Prime Minister of Canada (D.S.Sc., 1994); Helmut Schmidt, Chancellor of the Federal Republic of Germany (L.H.D., 1993); and Lech Wałęsa, President of Poland (L.H.D., 1996) also received honorary CCSU degrees.
+József Antall Jr., Prime Minister of the Republic of Hungary (LL.D., 1991); Brian Mulroney, Prime Minister of Canada (D.S.Sc., 1994); Helmut Schmidt, Chancellor of the Federal Republic of Germany (L.H.D., 1993); and Lech Wałęsa, President of Poland (L.H.D., 1996) also received honorary CCSU degrees.
 Each of these was a former head of state of the conferral of his degree except for Antall and George W. Bush.